-Topic Y/N If yes, cite reference in the company policy Environmental performance N Forced labor N 1 Child labor 1 Human rights N 1 Bribery and corruption Y MGHC strictly prohibits any form of bribery and corruption within the company, as well as in dealing with suppliers, contractors, and potential suppliers and contractors.
+Торіс Y/N If yes, cite reference in the company policy Environmental performance Ν Forced labor Ν 1 Child labor N 1 Human rights N Bribery and corruption Y MGHC strictly prohibits any form of bribery and corruption within the company, as well as in dealing with suppliers, contractors, and potential suppliers and contractors.
 What is the impact and where does it occur organization's involvement in the impact?
-What is the impact and where does it occur?
-What is the organization's involvement in the impact? ach Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? organization or linked to impacts through its There are no expected purchases or selling of plant and ses its policies and practices-specifically significant equipment within the next 12 months as the Company those that address the selection procedures with regards to is not engaged in any manufacturing busine ess. suppliers and contractors thru its Code of Business Conduct and Ethics.
-What are the Risk/s Identified?
-1 Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
-Management Approach
+Identify the impact and where it occurs (i.e. operations and/or supply chain) Indicate involvement in the impact (i.e., can organization or linked to impacts through its There are no expected purchases or selling significant equipment within the next 12 mo is not engaged in any manufacturing busine , primary business Used by the business relationship) of plant and nths as the Company resources, grievance and initiatives do you The Company disclo those that address th suppliers and contra Ethics. ach hitments, goals and targets, responsibilities, e mechanisms, and/or projects, programs, u have to manage the material topic? ses its policies and practices-specifically he selection procedures with regards to ctors thru its Code of Business Conduct and What are the Risk/s Identified?
+Management Approach Identify risk/s related to material topic of the organization Not Applicable Not Applicable What are the Opportunity/ies Identified?
+Identify the opportunity/ies related to material topic of the Management Approach organization The Parent Company has a 28.47% equity i Rail Transit Corporation (Monumento Rail), w participation in the train system extension ( hich, as a result, allows nues, through its holdings in Monumento Rail, participation in the train system extensions.

-Identify the opportunity/ies related to material topic of the organization The Parent Company has a 28.47% equity interest in Monumento Rail Transit Corporation (Monumento Rail), which, as a result, allows participation in the train system extension (e.g., the Makati Loop and Airport Link) and additional train/vehicle procurements in the event the Philippine government awards the project to MRTC. to actively pursue its participation in the train system extensions.
+and Airport Link) and additional train/vehicle procurements in the event the Philippine government awards the project to MRTC.